agilepro/better-thought/markdown/chapter-13.md

 Love and goodness may be everywhere, but I see them more easily when I go looking for them.

 **A question for you:**
-If you looked around right now with the intention of seeing love and goodness, what might you notice?
+If you looked around right now with the intention of seeing love and goodness, what might you notice?{i:practices}{i:exercises}{i:action steps}